fhamborg/news-please/README.md

     username = 'root'
     secret = 'password'

+### OpenSearch

+news-please supports export to OpenSearch.
+OpenSearch is the same as ElasticSearch with minor differences in the client implementation, so has same features that ElasticSearch

+Example pipline settings
+    [Scrapy]

+    ITEM_PIPELINES = {
+                       'newsplease.pipeline.pipelines.ArticleMasterExtractor':100,
+                       'newsplease.pipeline.pipelines.OpensearchStorage':350
+                     }

+if your Opensearch database is not located at `http://localhost:9200`, uses a different username/password or CA-certificate authentication.
+In these cases, you will also need to change the following.

+    [Opensearch]

+    host = localhost
+    port = 9200
+    # means that requesth should be send through https
+    use_ssl = True

+    ...

+    # Credentials used  for authentication
+    username = 'root'
+    secret = 'password'

 ### PostgreSQL
 news-please allows for storing of articles to a PostgreSQL database, including the versioning feature.
 To export to PostgreSQL, open the corresponding config file (`config_lib.cfg` for library mode and `config.cfg` for CLI mode) and add the PostgresqlStorage module to the pipeline and adjust the database credentials: